m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 - **Highest Grossing Products:** 27-inch 4K Gaming Monitor, Apple AirPods, and MacBook Air account for 85% of total sales, generating $9.8M, $7.7M, and $6.2M respectively
 - **Most Expensive Products (AOV):** MacBook Air ($1,591), ThinkPad ($1,101), and Apple iPhone ($741) lead products in terms of AOV
 - **Most Ordered Products:** Apple AirPods** lead in order volume with 48K orders, followed by 27-inch 4K Gaming Monitor with 23K orders, and Samsung Charging Cable Pack with 21K orders
-- **Weakest Products:** Bose Soundsport and Apple iPhone generate the lowest sales and orders counts, while Samsung products have the lowest AOV across the board

-### Key Insights:

-- Across all metrics, the **Bose Soundsport** underperformed, with just **$3K** in total sales and **27 orders**.
-Its **low AOV** further reinforced its weak performance
+- **Weakest Product:** Across all metrics, the Bose Soundsport underperformed, with just $3K in total sales, 27 orders, and an AOV of $124

-- **Main Driver of 2020 Spike:** MacBook Air sales were the main product driver of the company's revenue spike in 2020, growing 384% YoY from 2019 to 2020—more than double the growth of the next highest product in terms of YoY growth from 2019 to 2020

-#### Apple iPhone Untapped Sales Potential
+#### Apple iPhone's Untapped Sales Potential

 - Despite low sales and order counts, the **Apple iPhone** consistently ranks **third-highest in AOV**, with an **all-time AOV of $741**, indicating possible **untapped potential**
 - A deeper analysis across more granular time periods shows the iPhone maintains a high AOV, with a **monthly average of $737**.